pateketrueke/yrv/README.md

 > If you omit `exact`, then `/x` would match both `/` and `/x` routes &mdash; [see docs](https://www.npmjs.com/package/abstract-nested-router#params)

+When `yrv` adds a new route, it'll use any given `key` from its props &mdash; once routes are detached they're also removed from the router registry, due that, the next time the same route is mounted a new key is generated (if isn't present already).

 ```html
 <script>
   import SvelteComponent from 'path/to/svelte-component.svelte';